ceph/ceph/doc/radosgw/config-ref.rst

 ``rgw extended http attrs``

-:Description: Add new set of attributes that could be set on an object.
-These
+:Description: Add new set of attributes that could be set on an entity
-              extra attributes can be set through HTTP header fields when putting the objects.
-If set, these attributes will return as HTTP fields when doing GET/HEAD on the object.
+              (user, bucket or object).
+These extra attributes can be set through HTTP header fields when putting the entity or modifying it using POST method.
+If set, these attributes will return as HTTP  fields when doing GET/HEAD on the entity.

 :Type: String
 :Default: None
-:Example: "content_foo, content_bar"
+:Example: "content_foo, content_bar, x-foo-bar"

 ``rgw exit timeout secs``